ein-bandit/unity-webrtc-control/README.md

 ## Documentation

-Have a look at the [documentation][documentation-debug] for debugging tips and how to handle common issues.
+Have a look at the [documentation][documentation-link] for indepth implementation details, debugging tips and information on how to handle common issues.

 # Support